telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-implement-a-report-definition-storage.md

 > The Web Report Designer previews the reports in [Html5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}).
 The latter utilizes a [Telerik Reporting REST Service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}) to render the reports.
 The [client-side reportSource]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/api-reference/reportviewer/methods/reportsource()%}) sent by the web designer is resolved to a [server-side ReportSource]({%slug telerikreporting/designing-reports/report-sources/overview%}#available-report-sources) by the *Resolve* method of the Reporting REST Service [ReportSource Resolver]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-report-source-resolver/overview%}).
 The ReportSource resolver is supposed to read report definitions created with the web report designer.
 For that reason, in the most of the cases when creating custom *IDefinitionStorage* it will be necessary to create also a [custom ReportSource resolver]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-report-source-resolver/how-to-implement-a-custom-report-source-resolver%}) that is able to read the report definitions from the storage and return them as valid server-side ReportSources.

-The *byte[]* returned by the *GetDefinition* method of the *IDefinitionStorage* will be processed by the virtual *GetReport* method of the *ReportDesignerController*.
-The default implementation of the *GetReport* method utilizes the *definitionId* s returned by the *ListDefinitions* method of the *IDefinitionStorage* to identify the type of the report definition in the *byte[]*.
-If the *definitionId* contains the extension '.trdp', the report will be treated as a TRDP package.
-Otherwise, the *byte[]* is regarded as an XML report definition, i.e. a TRDX report.
-For that reason, by default, if the *GetDefinition* method returns a report definition packed with the [ReportPackager](/reporting/api/Telerik.Reporting.ReportPackager), the corresponding *definitionId* must finish with the '.trdp' extension.
-If a different behavior is required, it will be necessary to overload the *GetReport* method of the *ReportDesignerController*.

 ## Implement Custom Storage